mguelton/ekara-demo/README.md

   * The Swarm visualizer
   * The "Hello World" application (Redis + Python app)

-A lot of actions are executed so this may take a while (usually around 10 minutes).
-You can run the `light` branch instead which deploy the same stacks to a unique machine and is faster to deploy:
+You can run the `master` branch instead which deploy the same stacks to multiple machines but is longer to execute:

 ```
-$ ekara deploy https://github.com/ekara-platform/demo@light -p vars.yaml -l
+$ ekara deploy https://github.com/ekara-platform/demo -p vars.yaml -l
 ```